-Your primitive part of the brain might hate it, as it wants to stick to recycling the old in the hunt for pleasure and avoid pain.
+Your primitive part of the brain might hate it, as it wants to stick to recycling the old in the hunt for pleasure and avoiding pain.

-In this instance, the biggest favor you can bestow yourself is to tell yourself that you have to do it anyways.
+In this instance, the biggest favor you can bestow yourself is to tell yourself that you have to do it anyway.

 When you start to learn to love yourself through the discomfort of doing things you don’t like, then only you will be able to follow through with your best-laid plans.

 Leaving the bed of roses is the only way you can achieve the goals that are deemed to be impossible.